 I never paid much attention to how my clothes were being made.
 Soon after I started to learn about the disastrous impact of fast fashion, I tried to find the alternatives.

-I used to shop fast fashion a lot every month.
+I used to shop for fast fashion a lot every month.
 Fast fashion is so convenient and accessible.
 It's fun to purchase new trends at an affordable price in high-street stores then go back home for a styling session.

 Fast fashion has been growing exponentially over the last 20 years.
 The numerous advantages for fashion brands, retailers, and consumers made this business model very successful.

 The global apparel industry is expanding at a 6.16% compound annual growth rate, valued at about USD 1.5 trillion in 2020.

 In the United-States, 88% of consumers prefer shopping for fast fashion, followed by consumers in Europe (46%), India (25%), and China (21%).
 The most popular fast-fashion retailers in the world are Uniqlo (21%), H&M (18%), and Zara (18%).

 Many fast fashion brands grew into large global corporations using cheap labor from overseas countries.

 Today, fast fashion remains extremely flourishing despite its drawbacks.

 Fast fashion exists to answer consumers' demand for stylish and affordable clothing.
 Today's consumers want convenience, new trends, and low prices more than ever before.

 Fast fashion is the terminology that describes a catastrophic system in the clothing industry.
 It represents the mass production and overconsumption of cheaply made clothing following the latest trends.